Sail through uncharted waters on a special Myanmar expedition

-Embark on a voyage of discovery through the rarely waters of Myanmar’s Mergui (Myeik) Archipelago.
-Territory of whale sharks, dugongs, sailfish and the enigmatic Moken people, this Intrepid Expedition trip charts a course through a tract of the world totally unknown to much of the world.
-Snorkel over pristine coral gardens; meet the nomadic seafaring people, the Moken; trek along lushly foliaged jungle trails and drop in on island communities still unaccustomed to visiting outsiders.
+Embark on a voyage of discovery through the rarely visited waters of Myanmar’s Mergui (Myeik) Archipelago.
+Home to whale sharks, dugongs, sailfish and the enigmatic Moken people, this Intrepid Expedition trip charts a course through a tract of the world totally unknown to much of the world.
+Snorkel over pristine coral gardens, meet the nomadic seafaring people, the Moken, trek along lush jungle trails and drop in on island communities still unaccustomed to visiting outsiders.
 But the best part?
 Doing this all from the comfort and convenience of your own 50-foot catamaran, onboard chef included.

 - Physical rating